robusta-dev/krr/README.md

 ## Building

-_We are using pyinstaller to build the binary._
+_We are planning to use pyinstaller to build binaries for distribution.
+Right now you can build the binaries yourself, but we're not distributing them yet._

 1. Install the project manually (see above)
 2. Navigate to the project root directory